databio/LOLAweb/apps/LOLAweb/about.md

 LOLAweb.
 It assumes that we're only interested in regions that change, then we ask the question: what's special about the ones that increased?

+### How could I define my own universe?

+If you want complete control over the question you're asking, the best thing to do is define your own universe.
+How to do this depends on the particular data you're looking at.
+Here we outline a few guidelines for common data types to get you started in how to think about the universe:

-In the case of DNA methylation: all regions that had reasonable coverage of methylation reads are your universe, and those that were either highly methylated or lowly methylated (or differentially methylated) would be your subsets of interest.
-It's the set including all genes that had enough reads that they could have been differentially methylated, even if they weren't.
+**DNA methylation data**: all regions that had reasonable coverage of methylation reads are your universe, and those that were either highly methylated or lowly methylated (or differentially methylated) would be your subsets of interest.
+It's the set of CpGs including all CpGs that had enough reads that they could have been differentially methylated, even if they weren't.
+The universe could be quite different for RRBS (reduced representation bisulfite sequencing) vs. WGBS (whole-genome bisulfite sequencing).

+**Chip-seq data**:

 --------------------------------------------------------------------------------